BBBSnowball/analog-noise/README.md

     - Store previous seed in RTC memory.
     - IMS.
 - Connect VBAT?
-    - It would be nice to have the RTC available but dedicated VBAT is only available on the larger packages.
+    - //It would be nice to have the RTC available but dedicated VBAT is only available on the larger packages.
     - Alternative: Not much connected to 3.3V supply, diode in series to LDO.
 Stop and standby don't use more current than RTC according to datasheet.
 Downside: It needs programming discipline and we have to power down anything that we connect to that supply (or power it through an IO pin).
+    - It is available for STM.
+Yes, let's connect it.
 - What do we do about negative voltages?
     - We will usually get a gate signal with 0 V and 10 V, I assume.
 And we have GND.
 We can add a negative voltage rail but it won't usually be charged.